SolidDigital/path-pilot/readme.txt

 == Usage ==

-Path Pilot needs an inital learning period to gather data.
+Path Pilot needs an initial learning period to gather data.

 1. **View Reports:**
       - Go to **Path Pilot > Reports** to see top conversion paths and recent user journeys.